 This course is a comprehensive study of the most recent innovations incorporated into advanced gas turbine engine design.
 It includes in-depth analysis of the latest in gas turbine high bypass propulsion and accessory component technology.
-The student will function at industry-level standards, utilizing state-of-theart computer-based software.
-Prerequisites: MAT120, PHY120; spring offering only
+The student will function at industry-level standards, utilizing state-of-the-art computer-based software.
+Prerequisites: MAT120, PHY120; FAA RATP Qualified